Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Sharp Logarithmic Growth Estimates

-Then $F \leq 0$ on $M \times (0,T]$. \end{thm} For completeness, we explain here why Theorem \ref{karp} is valid.
+For the sake of completeness, we explain here why Theorem \ref{karp} is valid.
 Indeed, since $\phi(x)=x_+$ is non-decreasing, convex, continuous and piece-wise smooth, the condition (\ref{condi1}) yields that

 Also in Theorem \ref{gri} the result still holds for $F$ satisfying $\partial_t F\leq \Delta_f F$ and $F \geq 0$, since the only step using the PDE itself is the equation \cite[(11.37)]{grigoryan2009heat}, which turns into an inequality in the new case and still yields the following steps.
-Hence we apply Theorem \ref{gri} to $F_+$ and obtain Theorem \ref{karp}.
-Furthermore, one is easy to check from the original proof that replacing $\Delta$ by $\sigma \Delta$ in the definition of $\Delta_f$ will not change the result as long as $\sigma>0$.
-In our case, it is convenient to choose that
+Therefore, we apply Theorem \ref{gri} to $F_+$ and obtain Theorem \ref{karp}.
+Furthermore, it is straightforward to check from the original proof that replacing $\Delta$ by $\sigma \Delta$ in the definition of $\Delta_f$ will not change the result as long as $\sigma>0$.
+In our case, it is convenient to choose

 where